jtgrassel/DHS_Image_Generation/README.md

 2. JSON input folder (Default: "Input_JSON/") - This will be the folder that contains the JSON files with the parameters for all the images you wish to generate.
 The JSON files will be further explained in the next section.

-3. Image/Metadata output folder - (Default: "Output_Images/") This will be the folder that the generated images along the the generated metatdata will be output to.
+3. Image/Metadata output folder - (Default: "Output_Images/") This will be the folder that the generated images along the generated metadata will be output to.

 ### III.
 Making a json image parameters file
 The code generates an image based on the parameters set in the JSON files.